ikmalpani/cs418-data-science/crime_classification/README.md

 Ex:
 > python multiple_addresses.py "1333 W Flournoy St, Chicago Illinois 60607" 12 22 "Thu" "801 S Morgan St, Chicago Illinois 60607" 17 42 "Sat" "1333 W Flournoy St, Chicago Illinois 60607" 12 22 "Thu" "801 S Morgan St, Chicago Illinois 60607" 17 42 "Sat"

+If you run into any trouble(or it takes too long) while running the code, move to the folder notebooks and look at the iPython Notebooks with the results.